 Here is what the kit looked like upon arrival ... this one still NIB in 2012!

 Even today there is still a large builder's interest in making AC-1 'clones'.
-Several years go I decided to scratch-build my own clone and found that I had everything needed except for the gray hammertone spray paint.
+Several years go I decided to scratch-build my own clone and found that I had everything needed except for the gray hammertone spray paint which I found at Home Depot.
 Although most AC-1's used black chicken head knobs, some early models used maroon knobs so I decided to go with a red slide switch and red chicken head knobs on my reproduction.
-The important decal was available at the time from the Yahoo group but I see them now being sold by Radio Daze, for those that may want to try their hand at building a clone themselves.
+The important decal was available at the time from the Yahoo AC-1 group but I see them now being sold by Radio Daze, for those that may want to try their hand at building a clone themselves.

 My clone puts out 8 watts on 80m and 7 watts on 40m.
 Although never intended, doubling to 20m sees a large drop in efficiency, with output power dropping to 2 watts.
 Swapping to a 6L6 yields an extra couple of watts.
 Not enough to be noticed at the other end except when doubling or tripling.

-I haven't had my clone on the air for a few years and think it's time to spark it up once again for some summertime fun on 40m CW.
+I haven't had my clone on the air for awhile and think it's time to spark it up once again for some fun on 40m CW.
 It would be great to work another clone or even a real AC-1 if you have one, but any contacts will be exciting if you would like to try.